willingc/willing-consulting-2022/docs/blog/posts/2018-08-09-sunrise-semester.md

 date: 2018-08-08
 authors: [willingc]
 tags: [circuitpython, jupyter, mu, nteract, jose, jupyterhub, binder, learning]
-featured_image: "../../../images/ada-blinka.jpg"
+featured_image: "../../images/ada-blinka.jpg"
+description:
-description: "Sunrise signals a new day and new opportunities.
+  Sunrise signals a new day and new opportunities.
 I'm taking on a new challenge over the next six months.
-In some ways, I will be changing my focus from developing Jupyter tools to sharing how to use these Jupyter tools as well as others, like nteract, CircuitPython, mu, EduBlocks and p5.js, to foster learning."
+In some ways, I will be changing my focus from developing Jupyter tools to sharing how to use these Jupyter tools as well as others, like nteract, CircuitPython, mu, EduBlocks and p5.js, to foster learning.
 ---

 # Sunrise and a New Semester